 ‘Kingwood Gold’ jewels-of-Opar (Talinum paniculatum), also known as fameflower, produces fleshy, bright yellow leaves and airy sprays of small pink flowers that turn into coppery, bead-like seedpods.
 In my Pennsylvania garden, it regularly reaches 1 to 2 feet tall, but it can get twice as large in other areas, apparently.
 It looks great along a path, at the front of a border, or in a container.
 Be aware that it is likely to self-sow.
 Full sun to light shade.
 Annual (perennial in Zones 9 to 11).

-This strain is often sold under the name ‘Kingswood Gold’, but that spelling is incorrect, as it was discovered at the Kingwood Center Gardens in Mansfield, OH.
+This strain is often sold under the name ‘Kingswood Gold’, but that spelling is incorrect.
+It was discovered at the Kingwood Center Gardens in Mansfield, OH.